aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 FEATURE_FORWARDING=0
 ```

 These environment variables will be available in your Next.js application through `process.env`.
 They can be set in your App Service or other deployment environments.
+Any feature that does not have an environment variable set to "1" will be turned off by default.

 ## Creating a server schema with Yup and exporting the environment variables